n8willis/opentype-shaping-documents/opentype-shaping-tamil.md

 shaping engine must be able to distinguish between dependent vowels and diacritical marks (which are categorized as `Mark [Mn]`).

+Tamil includes one special class of letter, `MODIFYING_LETTER`, which is used only for "Visarga" (`U+0B83`).
+This denotes the character's usage in the Tamil language, which treats "Visarga" differently than other Indic scripts.
+In older Tamil texts, "Visarga" may indicate the presence of a silent letter; in recent Tamil texts, "Visarga" is used to modify the following letter in order to denote a foreign phoneme, such as "f".
+In shaping, "Visarga" should match tests for letters, but it is neither a consonant nor a vowel.

 Other characters, such as symbols and miscellaneous letters (for example, letter-like symbols that only occur as standalone entities and do not occur within syllables), need no special attention from the